256cub/GoogleIndexer/README.md

 # GoogleIndexer
+### Python script to check/validate/index URLs parsed from sitemap or database

+ ### Step to install
+ 1. pip install
-pip install python-dotenv
+    - pip install -r requirement
-pip install lxml
+    - pip install lxml
+ 2. cp .env.template to .env and update it with your database credentials
+    - cp .env.template .env

 ---